 This is where lawyer Patrick Binakis, by his actions, convinces them that something fishy is happening.
 They call him expecting to learn of a hospital stay or possibly even death.
 But instead, Patrick claims to have no contact with George.
 And when money is mentioned, Patrick hangs up on them.
 Why would you do this to victims of your brother's fraud?

 Shortly afterwards, another family member of the victims reaches Patrick who first hangs up on him.
 On a subsequent call Patrick tells him that he has only limited contact with his brother.
 The family then reaches out to a friend of George who when he contacts Patrick and expresses concerns for his health is told he's getting better.
 This last response definitely does not sound like someone who has no contact with George.
 Quite the opposite.

-While there may be no direct evidence that Patrick Paraskivas Binakis is complicit in the fraud, what are we to make of these conflicting stories?
-Is he attempting to protect his brother from legal consequences by acting as his lawyer?
+The victim is certain that lawyer Patrick Paraskivas Binakis is complicit in the fraud and would not be lying and telling stories otherwise.
+It appears he is attempting to protect his brother from legal consequences by acting as his lawyer.